ember-learn/guides-source/guides/release/getting-started/working-with-html-css-and-javascript.md

 Just like the JavaScript language changes over time, web browsers change too!
 Ember helps you to write code that can work across many different browsers and their versions.

-Behind the scenes, Ember uses Babel to compile modern JavaScript to something that can work on all browsers.
+Behind the scenes, Ember uses [Babel](https://babeljs.io/) to compile modern JavaScript to something that can work on _all_ browsers.
 Without this step, you could accidentally end up shipping code that works for your version of Chrome but breaks for someone using Edge.
-Ember has you covered!

-Luckily, Ember comes with a solution out of the box for this.
-Ember applications use [Babel](https://babeljs.io/) to compile modern JavaScript to something that can work on _all_ browsers.
-This means you can write modern JavaScript and use the latest features without any additional setup!
+Ember has you covered and let you write modern JavaScript and use the latest features without any additional setup!

 > _Note: Some features require you to [enable the Babel polyfill](https://github.com/babel/ember-cli-babel#polyfill).
 > This adds some extra weight to your application, but ensures you'll be